raffomania/knakk/README.md

 The animation uses Bezier curve tracks for precise control over way the animation feels.
 You can see the curves by switching to the bezier curve editor in the animation editor.

-#### Tweens
+#### ↔ Tweens

 Tweens are used in two situations:

 - We don't know the start or end values of an animation in advance.
-For an example of this, see the `shrink_to_played_size` method in `Card.gd`.
+For an example of this, see the `shrink_to_played_size` method in [`Card.gd`](GameScreen/Card/Card.gd).
 It animates the card's rotation to a random value.
 - It's a super simple animation that is more convenient to create with a short line of code.
-See the `visualize_interaction_state` method in `Card.gd` for an example.
+See the `visualize_interaction_state` method in [`Card.gd`](GameScreen/Card/Card.gd) for an example.
 It sets the card's scale and rotation to constant values but uses a tween to smoothly transition to those values.

-#### Smooth movement
+#### 🔧 Manual frame-by-frame animation

-When cards move around on the board, their movement is smooth.
+When cards move around on the board, their movement is smoothed.
 This is not implemented using a tween but a custom movement step in the `_process` method.
 This is to have precise control over the speed and smoothing curve of the movement, and to avoid creating a new tween object every frame when users drag a card.

 ### ✅ Static Types